ydashko/to-do-app/README.md

 # ToDoApp React

 ## Project Description
-This is an implementation of ToDoApp using React.
+This is an implementation of a basic ToDoApp using React.

 ## Technologies Used
 This project utilizes the following technologies and libraries: